I'm Steven Zhou

 The Chief of Staff RoleThe Chief of Staff role is an understudied and underappreciated role that is gaining momentum in business leadership.
 It potentially is a key role that dramatically enhances the effectiveness of TMT leadership.
 Our project is the first to systematically study the Chief of Staff role through LinkedIn data, surveys, and in-depth interviews.
-The paper is being prepared for submission to a journal this summer.
+The paper is being prepared for submission to a journal this fall.

 Journal Publication Bias Research GrantI’m thrilled to share that I received a sizable $25,015 research grant to conduct a study on journal publication bias!
 The goal of this study is to collect massive amounts of journal article data to assess the degree to which peer-reviewed journals (especially top-tier ones) are biased in the content they publish, whose work they publish, and other related topics.
 Contact us to find out more!